bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 _`XOR`ing with `one` will flip the beats of any binary number._

+ - [x] Maximum XOR
+ > You are given an array `arr` of `n` elements.
+A list of integers, `queries` is given as an input, find the maximum values of `queries[j] xor arr[i]` for all `i`.

+_First, build a binary trie out of all `arr` numbers.
+Then, for each element of `queries`, convert the element to bits and traverse the trie to find the maximum `xor` value.
+The trick is, when traversing, go to the opposite bit than the current bit (because in order for `xor` to be `1` the args must be opposite) if it's possible, otherwise go to the same direction (the resulting `xor` bit will be zero in such case).
+For each of the bits, append them to the list and, at the leaf node, convert the list to string and return it as a `max` value for given `query`._

 - [x] Friend Circle Queries
 > You will be given q queries.
 After each query, you need to report the size of the largest friend circle (the largest group of friends) formed after